maiqueb/kvm-in-a-pod-demo/README.md

 The overall flow happens as follows:
   - KubeVirt takes the resource in the network attachment definition and places it as a resource request in the pod definition.
-  - before the pod is spawned, kubelet(k8s agent) requests the resource to the macvtap device plugin.
+  - before the pod is spawned, kubelet requests the resource to the macvtap device plugin.
-  - the macvtap device plugin allocates a new macvtap interface, and grants the pod access to the corresponding /dev/tapX character device - via cgroups.
+  - the macvtap device plugin allocates a new macvtap interface, and returns its name to kubelet, which grants the pod access to the corresponding /dev/tapX character device - via cgroups.
-  - Multus obtains the macvtap resource allocated to the pod from kubelet - via the macvtap interface name - and passes it to macvtap CNI as `deviceID` attribute.
+  - Multus CNI is then requested to add the interface; it learns the interface name from kubelet, and calls the macvtap CNI plugin, adding the `deviceID` parameter - in which it'll pass the name of the macvtap interface created by the device plugin.
-  - the macvtap cni makes this interface available in the pods namespace and performs further configuration on it.
+  - the macvtap cni makes this interface available in the pod's namespace and performs further configuration on it.
   - KubeVirt generates the domxml libvirt will require to plug the character device into the VM as a virtio interface.